Odds and Ends

 Musical tour protests media consolidation Wisconsin’s Historical Society Auditorium found itself hosting an eclectic collaboration in Madison on Nov.
 7: the state’s lieutenant governor, a Federal Communications Commission member and a guitarist from Rage Against the Machine and Audioslave, to name just a few attendees.

 Journalists discuss benefits of embedding U.S. military brass and many journalists found the process of embedding reporters in combat situations positive enough to use it again in the next big American conflict.
-This was largely the sentiment of those involved in a Military Reporters and Editors conference that met in October in Crystal City, Va., a Washington, D.C., suburb near the Pentagon.
+This was largely the sentiment of those involved in a Military Reporters and Editors conference that met in October in Crystal City, Va.,

 FCC approves Hispanic broadcast merger The Federal Communications Commission approved the merger of Hispanic TV’s UnivisiÛn Communications and the nation’s top Spanish language radio corporation, Hispanic Broadcasting, on Sept.
 22. The action, approved 3-2 along party lines by the FCC, creates a new media superstar.